Notes on the III Olympiad Saint Louis – 1904 (Saint Louis and Me addendum one)

 Curiously, women also stepped into the ring as Olympic boxers.
 However, their bouts were considered display events and no medals were awarded.
 It required the passage of 108 years before women were again permitted in the Olympic boxing ring but women’s boxing was a medal competition in London in 2012.

-was the first African-American athlete to win a medal in the Olympic Games, winning bronze medals in the 200 and 400 meter hurdles.
+George Coleman Poage (seen above) was the first African-American athlete to win a medal in the Olympic Games, winning bronze medals in the 200 and 400 meter hurdles.

 And now for the embarrassing.
 August 12 and 13 brought to the Olympics something the promoters called

-“Anthropolgy Days”.
+“Anthropology Days”.

 In 1880, a man named James Edward Sullivan founded a paper called The Athletics News.
-About eight years later on 21 January 1888, he helped establish the Amateur Athletic Union (AAU) and in 1904, he played an oversize role in not only bringing the Olympics to St. Louis but overseeing the competitions at both the Games and the World’s Fair.
+About eight years later on 21 January 1888, he helped establish the Amateur Athletic Union (AAU) and in 1904, he played an oversize role in not only bringing the Olympics to Saint Louis but overseeing the competitions at both the Games and the World’s Fair.
 Sullivan wanted to demonstrate and extol the superiority of American style athletics, American athletes, and the white race.

 For a bit of context, I need to provide a peek at some of the exhibits of the Louisiana Purchase Exposition.
 In addition to the expected industrial exhibits, visitors to the 1904 Fair could see the world’s largest organ and Abe Lincoln’s boyhood cabin.
-The could sample new gustatory treats like cotton candy or those mentioned above.
+They could sample new gustatory treats like cotton candy or those mentioned above.
 And, of course, spread over 47 acres (19 hectares), they could visit what was effectively a human zoo.

 Visitors could gawk at a Philippine village, featuring both people and animals from America’s newly acquired Pacific territory in a replicated “native habitat.”
 And if that weren’t enough, the organizers constructed smaller “villages” to house Pygmies from Central Africa, American Indians from Mexico, Syrians, Turks, and other “savages.”

-Sullivan joined with William McGee, the Fair’s Director of Anthropology, to hold what they called called a “Special Olympics” where these “inferior savages” would attempt to mimic their white counterparts.
+Sullivan joined with William McGee, the Fair’s Director of Anthropology, to hold what they called a “Special Olympics” where these “inferior savages” would attempt to mimic their white counterparts.
 Despite providing neither training nor instruction to his subjects and in spite of their indifference and reluctance to participate, their failures would demonstrate their inherent inferiority.

 The first day featured European-style competitions such as the shot put, high jump, long jump, the mile, and 100 meter sprint.
 The second day was more “savage friendly” in the organizers eyes.
-The events included a tree-climbing contest, archery, fighting demonstrations, a Mohawk vs. Seneca lacrosse match, and mud throwing.
+The events included a tree-climbing contest, archery, fighting demonstrations, a Mohawk versus Seneca lacrosse match, and mud throwing.

 The event was hastily organized, poorly promoted, and, as you can see from the above photo, sparsely attended.
 Still, for Sullivan and McGee, the failures of the “savages” made the event a success.
 Hearing reports of the events, de Coubertin managed to be simultaneously horrified and supportive saying that the Olympic Games, “will of course lose its appeal when black men, red men, and yellow men learn to run, jump and throw, and leave the white men behind them.”